 The key takeaway is that it should never be ignored; it is vital to establish a cause.

-Many times the causes can be treated – infection, atrophic vaginitis, or friction associated with low libido from mood problems or stress can be addressed in different ways.
+The causes can be often treated – infection, atrophic vaginitis, or friction associated with low libido from mood problems or stress can be addressed in different ways.

 Detecting cancer and treating it early is extremely important, so we encourage women not to ignore this symptom.

 All AskAwayHealth articles are written by practising Medical Practitioners on various healthcare conditions to provide evidence-based guidance and to help promote quality healthcare.

 The advice in our material is not meant to replace the management of your specific condition by a qualified healthcare practitioner.